210712-Richard/2107-Reactive/notes/Java/spring.md

 #### Bean Wiring
 In Spring, we can "wire" our Beans in several different ways.
-1. `no` - No autowring, you explicitly reference a bean for wiring.
+1. `no` - No autowiring, you explicitly reference a bean for wiring.
 (You do this in XML)
 2. `byName`: will look for a bean matching the name you specify.
 3. `byType`: Will look for a bean of the type that matches.
 If there is more than one, an exception is thrown.
 4. `constructor`: Will look for a bean that matches the parameters of the constructor, if there is more than one, an exception is thrown.